ST. PAUL EVANGELICAL LUTHERAN CHURCH

 The Rev. Joseph Kolarik

-was called from Cole Ridge, Ohio.
+was called from Coal Ridge, Ohio.
 He accepted the call and was installed on

 November 20, 1927.
 He began English services for the congregation on the